rosslh/Mandelbrot.site/README.md

 ## Local development

 - Build scripts are available in [<code>client/package.json</code>](client/package.json).
 You can use the following commands from within `client/`:
   - `npm install` -- Install npm dependencies
   - `npm run start` -- Serve the project locally for development at `http://localhost:9090`
   - `npm run build` -- Build the project for production
   - `npm run test` -- Run Rust tests
   - `npm run lint` -- Find problems with code

 If you get weird errors, try running `./clean.sh` to purge all dependency caches.

-The project is based on [this Rust WASM worker template](https://github.com/DDR0/large-graph-editor/tree/updated-deps).